 Metal market in red

-According to MXV, at the close of trading on September 17, except for iron ore, all metal commodities decreased in price due to the market being cautious about the US Federal Reserve's interest rate cut plan.
-For precious metals, silver prices fell slightly by 0.5% to 30.97 USD/ounce, ending a three-session streak of increases.
-Platinum prices also continued to decline, down 0.55% to 982.8 USD/ounce.
+According to MXV, at the close of trading on September 17, except for iron ore, all metal commodities fell in price as the market was cautious about the US Federal Reserve's (FED) interest rate cut plan.
+For precious metals, silver prices fell slightly by 0.5% to 30.97 USD/ounce, ending a three-session increase streak.
+Platinum prices also continued to decline, falling 0.55% to 982.8 USD/ounce.

 Metal price list |

-According to the report from the US Department of Commerce, in August, the country's retail sales unexpectedly increased by 0.1% on a monthly basis, surpassing the market's expectation of a 0.2% decrease.
+According to a report from the US Department of Commerce, in August, the country's retail sales unexpectedly increased by 0.1% on a monthly basis, surpassing the market's expectation of a 0.2% decrease.
 Industrial production growth also beat market expectations, reaching a 0.8% increase in August, higher than the forecast of a 0.2% increase.
-These positive economic figures, combined with the previously released data on the falling unemployment rate, have reduced the possibility of a large-scale interest rate cut by the Fed.
-The easing of optimism in the market has caused investors to withdraw money from the precious metals market.
+These positive economic figures, combined with the previously released data on the falling unemployment rate, have reduced the possibility of a large-scale interest rate cut by the FED.
+The easing of optimism in the market has caused investors to withdraw money from the precious metal market.

-In addition, the USD also increased sharply after a series of data yesterday, indirectly putting pressure on silver and platinum prices.
+In addition, the USD also increased strongly after a series of data yesterday, thereby indirectly putting pressure on silver and platinum prices.
 Specifically, the Dollar Index closed up 0.13% to 100.89 points, ending a three-session decline.

 For the base metals group, after a volatile trading session, COMEX copper prices were almost flat, down only 0.01% to $9,420/ton.